Adapting your tactics to match each distinct part of the rut

 Time Period: November 11-20

-This is what some people refer to as the “lock-down phase.”
-It’s the period where the majority of does are being bred and bucks are laid up with them in thick cover.
+This is what some people refer to as the lock-down phase.
+It's the period where the majority of does are being bred and bucks are hanging with them in thick cover.
 It can be a tough period to hunt, for sure.
-But it isn’t impossible.
+But it isn't impossible.
 I filmed my father kill a buck last year right in the middle of the lock-down phase.
 The buck was bedded with a doe.
 It stood up around midday and Dad took the shot.

 For this phase, you have to get in the bedroom.
 It's going to be hard to get on bucks if you don't go where they are.
 Because of this, I like to set up in the fringes of doe bedding areas.